Bolted Circular Flange

 Load distribution scheme

-Thus, the distance (di) from each bolt to the moment axis can be calculated as:
+Thus, the distance of each bolt to the moment axis can be calculated as:

 \normalsize d_i = R sin (\alpha_i)

-Being R the bolted circumference radius and alpha the angle with regards to the moment axis.
+Where R is the radius of the bolt circle and α is the angle with respect to the moment axis.

 \Large \frac {F}{R} = \frac {F_i}{d_i}

-Where Fi is the load on each bolt, with the other variables already defined.
-By subtracting Fi we have that:
+Where Fi is the force on each bolt, with the other variables already defined.
+Solving for Fi, we have:

 \normalsize F_i = F sin (\alpha_i)

-The total moment on the flange (M) will be the sum of the force of each bolt multiplied by its distance to the moment axis, from i=0 to n
+The total moment on the flange (M) will be the summation of the force of each bolt multiplied by its distance to the moment axis, from i=0 to n.

 F = \Large \frac {2 M} {n R}

-And the forces on each screw will be the maximum force times the sine of the angle (alpha) which occupies on the circumference.
+And the forces in each bolt will be the maximum force multiplied by the sine of the angle (alpha) it occupies on the circumference.

 \normalsize F_i = F sin (\alpha_i) = \Large \frac {2 M} {n R} \normalsize sin (\alpha_i)

-It should be noted that the moment on the flange affects the tensile bolts only half of it, since the other half, subjected to compression, tries to join both plates of the flange, so that the bolts in this area do not support loads due to the moment.
+It should be noted that the moment on the flange affects the bolts in tension only on one half of it, since the other half, subjected to compression, tries to join both plates of said flange, so the bolts in this zone do not support load due to the moment.

 Mathematical Development